mui/material-ui/docs/src/pages/components/transitions/transitions.md

 {{"demo": "pages/components/transitions/SimpleSlide.js", "bg": true}}

-### Slide from anchor DOM node
+### Slide relative to a container

-The Slide component also accepts `anchorEl` prop, which is a reference to a DOM node.
+The Slide component also accepts `container` prop, which is a reference to a DOM node.
 If this prop is set, the Slide component will slide from the edge of that DOM node.

-{{"demo": "pages/components/transitions/SlideFromAnchorEl.js"}}
+{{"demo": "pages/components/transitions/SlideFromContainer.js"}}

 ## Zoom